jacksherling/StudyGrouper/README.md

 # BrookCodes

-This repository is for the Brook Codes Hackathon 2020.
+This repository is for the 2020 Brook Codes Hackathon.